learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 Part of the value of using Redux is that it provides a centralized way to control the data of an application.
 In a standard React + Redux application, any child component can connect to the store directly from anywhere in the app.
-This allows us to keep many of our React components simple &mdash; no need for passing props through many nested components, no need to use component `state` to keep track of all the data.
+This allows us to keep many of our React components simple — no need for passing props through many nested components, no need to use component `state` to keep track of all the data.
 A lot of code that would normally be stored in React components can be removed or replaced.